EHB-TI/web-app-acces-denied/README.md

 * .Env file

-  Important variables or credentials should be store inside a .env file.
+  Important variables or credentials should be stored inside a .env file.

  #### Data encryption
  <hr>